 To expend such funds for the foregoing purposes as may be appropriated by the Town.

+Inland Wetlands and Conservation Commission.
 The Inland Wetlands and Conservation Commission shall promulgate and enforce such regulations and amendments in conformity with the regulations of the State Commissioner of Environmental Protection and the Inland Wetlands and Watercourses Act, as amended, as are necessary to protect wetlands and watercourses in the Town and shall have all powers of conservation commissions under the provisions of the General Statutes.

+Gardner Lake Authority.
 The Gardner Lake Authority is established with Bozrah and Montville to govern the body of water known as Gardner Lake.
 The Gardner Lake Authority shall act as agent for the Town, cooperating with the State Boating Commission in the enforcement of the boating laws on Gardner Lake and in addition, the said Gardner Lake Authority shall have the power to:

 Control and abate algae and aquatic weeds in cooperation with the State Water Resource Commission under the General Statutes.